 - Local accents, idioms and word choice

-A fully localised user experience also accounts for design element adjustments like:
+A fully localized user experience also accounts for design element adjustments like:

 - Language reading direction (e.g. right-to-left for Arabic/Hebrew)